Raising Disciplined, Independent Kids in a Screen-Filled World

 At the same time, I want my children to be free thinkers.
 I want them to question the status quo.
 I want them to challenge assumptions — even mine.
 Independence is not a flaw.
 It’s raw material.

-And raising disciplined and independent kids in a screen-filled world requires structure.
+But raising disciplined and independent kids in a screen-filled world requires structure.

 Screens are everywhere.
 Endless entertainment.
 A stream of distraction that never really ends.
 The world will hand them stimulation without effort.
 It will not hand them restraint or healthy screen habits.

-That part belongs at home.
+That work belongs at home.

 This moment also reminded me how I think about trust in parenting.
 I’ve come to see trust as something built through behavior.
 It grows with consistent good judgment.
 It shrinks when judgment falters.
 It can always be rebuilt, but it isn’t automatic.